xpple/cubiomes/README.md

 Cubiomes is a standalone library, written in C, that mimics the biome and feature generation of Minecraft Java Edition.
 It is intended as a powerful tool to devise very fast, custom seed-finding applications and large-scale map viewers with minimal memory usage.

+## Relationship to upstream

+This project is an active fork of [Cubiomes by Cubitect](https://github.com/Cubitect/cubiomes).
+I will add features to it as I need them.
+Some of the features I have added, I have also opened PRs for.
+Others are outside the scope of Cubiomes as indicated by Cubitect.
+For example, he has said that things like chest loot are not within Cubiomes' scope.
+These features will just be maintained in this repository.
+You can see all my PRs [here](https://github.com/Cubitect/cubiomes/issues?q=is%3Apr%20author%3Axpple).

+Below is a list of all the major additions:

+- Ore generation (1.13+).
+- Ore vein generation (1.18+).
+- Structure loot support (1.13+).
+At the time of writing, the following structures are supported: Bastions (limited), Buried Treasures, Desert Pyramids, End Cities, Igloos, Jungle Temples, Nether Fortresses, Pillager Outposts, Ruined Portals (OW/NE) and Shipwrecks.
+- Fast Xoroshiro128++ state advancement.
+- Canyon/cave carvers (1.13+).
+- Terrain generation (1.18+).
+- Various bug fixes.

 #### Cubiomes-Viewer